-Employees can call: 0800 169 1920 - 24 hours a day, 7 days a week, 365 days a year.

-- Outside of UK employees can call: +44 141 533 8293 (calls from abroad will be charged). - Employees can access online via an employees LifeWorks account at https://unite.lifeworks.com/feed.
-You will need your individual LifeWorks username and password to log in. - You can also download the LifeWorks app, just search 'LifeWorks'

-If you need more information about this policy or need support in using it, please contact your HR Business Partner.
+- Employees can call: 0800 169 1920 24 hours a day, 7 days a week, 365 days a year. - Outside of UK employees can call: +44 141 533 8293 (calls from abroad will be charged). - Employees can access online via an employee's LifeWorks account at https://unite.lifeworks.com/feed.
+You will need your individual LifeWorks username and password to log in. - You can also download the LifeWorks app, just search 'LifeWorks' - If you need more information about this policy or need support in using it, please contact your line manager or the HR Admin Team.